 As such, Covid also raises key questions about what global mobility of policy lessons regarding emergency/pandemic measures is possible or not.
 Notably, the stand-out success story of the pandemic is the response not of the authoritarian party-state of the People’s Republic of China but democratic Taiwan, with only 500 cases in a population of 23 million and not a single death.
-Yet this world-leading response was still premised on various forms of track & trace and governmental contact or oversight – and, underlying both, societal learning from the 2003 SARS pandemic regarding the inter-dependence of one’s im/mobility (Hsieh & Lo 2020) – that would still seem to be anathema to strongly libertarian constituencies in the West.
+Yet this world-leading response was still premised on various forms of track & trace and governmental contact or oversight – and, underlying both, societal learning from the 2003 SARS pandemic regarding the inter-dependence of one’s im/mobility (Lo & Hsieh 2020) – that would still seem to be anathema to strongly libertarian constituencies in the West.
 Similarly, in the case of Macau, with very low numbers of cases and no deaths, the government was widely praised for its border controls.
 Nevertheless, such lock-ins have had significant mental health effects in terms of anxiety (Zuev and Hannam, this issue).
-Haunted by China’s authoritarian control of citizen mobility, on the one hand, and refusing itself to engage serious debate about how one’s freedom of movement may be preserved, not just encumbered, by state-directed collective constraints on mobility, on the other, it would seem that pandemic-responsive transformation of systems of mobility and circulation in the West, and hence globally given incumbent Western-domination, will likely have to continue to play out through a highly politicized and turbulent learning process, with lessons only ever painfully conceded.
+Haunted by China’s authoritarian control of citizen mobility, on the one hand, and refusing itself to engage serious debate about how one’s freedom of movement may be preserved, not just encumbered, by state-directed collective constraints on mobility, on the other, it would seem that pandemic-responsive transformation of systems of mobility and circulation in the West – and hence globally, given incumbent Western-domination – will likely have to continue to play out through a highly politicized and turbulent learning process, with lessons only ever painfully conceded.
 This surely also has significant implications for supposedly urgent ‘just transitions’ in global mobility systems, both long-distance and regional/urban, and their possible or likely dynamics (cf. Adey et al. forthcoming).

 Gendered Work and Familial Mobilities